dibyendumajumdar/C/docs/ctour.md

 To  capture  the constant that may have been skipped over in the above macros, there are

-#1   The first operand must have the form *X; if in particu-
-     lar it has the form *(Y + c) for c a constant, then the constant is written out, otherwise a null string.
+1. The first operand must have the form *X; if in particular it has the form *(Y + c) for c a constant, then the constant is written out, otherwise a null string.

-#2   is the same as #1 except that  the  second  operand  is
+2.   is the same as #1 except that  the  second  operand  is used.
-     used.

 Now  we  can  improve the addition table above.
 Just before